ghv/SVMPrefs/README.md

 }
 ```

-SVMPrefs takes this one step further and generates the code to read, write, migrate and delete these preferences using your SVM data.
+SVMPrefs takes this one step further by generating the code to read, write,
+migrate and delete preferences based on your SVM specifications.

 ## Install from local build